 The place was founded in 1942 as a food shop.
-A bar serving alcoholic drinks was added later and the place became a haunt for intellectuals, artists and politicians.
-Today this is one bustling bar serving shots of rum and Cuban cocktails, along with some typical Creole dishes.
+A bar serving alcoholic drinks was added later and the place became a haunt for intellectuals, artists, and politicians.
+Today this is a bustling bar serving shots of Cuban rum and cocktails, along with some typical Creole dishes.

 Daiquiri in El Floridita

 It’s not hard to find it.
 You stroll along the popular Calle Obispo, where the Ambos Mundos is, and just keep walking a bit further.
 Remember that this restaurant was also close to the hotel.
-Looking from the street, you can immediately see that this is one charming bar.
+Looking from the street, you can immediately see that this is a charming bar.

 The full Cuba SERIES